Parenting

 Source: Tiana / Pexels

-With 2024 just around the corner, it’s easy for us to get wrapped up in thinking about what we want to do more of in the new year—working out more, drinking more water, spending more time with our friends and families, reading more, and the list goes on and on.
-While we totally get it (and also definitely find ourselves obsessing over what we’re not “doing enough of”), it’s important to take the time to reflect on all of the things we might want to let go of, too.
-Being able to recognize things that add unnecessary stress to our lives, the things that are pressuring us into being “perfect,” and overall things that are keeping us from being the best version of ourselves are just as important when it comes to setting ourselves up for a year of growth and learning.
+As we’ve entered 2025 and look to the year ahead, it’s easy to get wrapped up in thinking about what we want to do more of to level up—working out more, drinking more water, spending more time with our friends and families, reading more… the list goes on.
+While I totally get it (and also definitely find myself obsessing over what I’m not “doing enough of”), it’s important to take the time to reflect on all of the habits and practices we might want to let go of, too.
+Being able to recognize things that add unnecessary stress to our lives, pressure us into being “perfect,” and keep us from being the best version of ourselves is just as important when it comes to setting ourselves up for a year of growth and learning.
 At the end of the day, we’re moms—not invincible superheroes who can do it all.
-And that’s okay!
+And that’s OK!

-In the spirit of combatting the strictly “do more” mindset, our editors have compiled a list of ten things to let go of in 2024, from over-cramming our calendars to comparing ourselves to others.
-If you’re feeling like you may need to take your foot off the gas a bit rather than going full-steam ahead into this new year, read on for some lifestyle changes you maybe didn’t know you needed:
+In the spirit of quieting the loud “do more” mindset, we’ve compiled a list of 10 things to let go of in 2025, from over-cramming our calendars to comparing ourselves to others.
+If you feel like you may need to take your foot off the gas a bit rather than going full steam ahead into this new year, you’re not alone.
+Here’s what our team is letting go of this year:

 Cooking out of guilt